Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 It is absolutely nutty.

-It's the wiping it off the face of the earth, the little Satan with the big Satan to provide them with billions of dollars in money.
+There is no logic to arming the Ayatollah, who has killed hundreds of Americans, who threatens Israel with its destruction, wiping it off the face of the earth, the little Satan, we're the big Satan, to provide them with billions of dollars in money.

-Some of which Sean will go to.
+Some of which, Sean, will go to.

-You talked about their deals with Russia, some of which will end up in Vladimir Putin's hands, well, he'll go kill Ukrainian.
+Some of which will end up in Vladimir Putin's hands where he'll go kill Ukrainians.

-This is this is nonsense.
+This is nonsense.

-Don't forget these missiles we've seen fired from North Korea over the last few weeks.
+Not only to that, don't forget these missiles we've seen fired from North Korea over the last few weeks.

 These are range different in kind.

-This is uh the risk of cascading crises is very real.
+The risk of cascading crises is very real.

-Well, unless we get the adults back in charge, uh, I'm not feeling very confident about the prospects of things working out well.
+Well, unless we get the adults back in charge, I'm not feeling very confident about the prospects of things working out well.

-Uh, I said that to you at the beginning of this year, long before this invasion of Ukraine, and I think we're both we've both been on the same page here.
+I said that to you at the beginning of this year, long before this invasion of Ukraine.

-Uh always a pleasure to have you, former Secretary of State.
+Always a pleasure to have you, former Secretary of State.

-Uh, thank you, sir, for being with us.
+Mike Pompeo, thank you, sir, for being with us.

 We'll continue.

-You won't hear the mainstream press talking about this stuff.
+mainstream press talking about this stuff.

 Sean Hannity is on the radio.

-All right, 25 till the top of the hour.
+All right, 25 till the top of the hour, 800-941, Sean, you want to join us?

-So uh Joe's cognitive decline, precipitous decline continues.
+So Joe's cognitive decline, precipitous decline continues.

-When he finishes remarks, and then he turns uh to his right to shake somebody's hand and could puts his hand out there, and then he kept it there.
+I mean, it was the strangest thing last week, and I mentioned this earlier, when he finished his remarks, and then he turns to his right to shake somebody's hand and puts his hand out there.

-And there's nobody there.
+And then he kept it there, and there's nobody there.

 Nobody even around him.